iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week3.rst

 Open the script for this part of the practical by clicking on ``02_band_maths.js`` in the **Script manager**, or using this `direct link <https://code.earthengine.google.com/?scriptPath=users%2Frobertmcnabb%2Fegm702%3Aweek3%2F02_band_maths.js>`__.

-We'll start by adding the NASADEM, ALOS World 3D – 30 m (AW3D30) DEM, and the SRTM:
+We'll start by adding the NASADEM, the ALOS World 3D – 30 m (AW3D30) DEM, and the SRTM:

 .. code-block:: javascript